 Biometric 2D Photo Verification and Identification – Off Device

 Some mobile systems are designed to relay an image to a central processing site, which then compares the photo to a gallery or galleries.
 The bandwidth required to send a photo is a factor, but that is becoming less of an issue with the introduction of better mobile telecom service.
-Some systems are designed to relay back a set of high matching photos (i.e. those above a certain score level) or a fixed number of candidates (such as 5.
+Some systems are designed to relay back a set of high matching photos (i.e., those above a certain score level) or a fixed number of candidates (such as 5).
 The operator can then compare the photo and associated information (sex, age, date of photo etc.) to make an evaluation as to whether an identity is likely to have been established for the subject.
 This capability can be of great use for officers who need to make a judgment as to whether to apprehend a person based upon an outstanding warrant, etc.

 Off-unit verification systems should be carefully evaluated prior to purchase.
 NIST has run the Face Recognition Vendor Test (FRVT) several times.
 NIST has also conducted several other face recognition studies – including the Point and Shoot Face Recognition Challenge (PaSC).
 These studies can be accessed through the website www.nist.gov/itl/iad/ig/face.cfm.